Google to contest Russia's antitrust ruling on Android

 "We intend to contest this decision and explain in court why we consider it unfounded," Google said in its official Russian blog.

 Google has until Dec.
-18 to amend its contracts with smartphone manufacturers in order to comply with the ruling in the case that was launched by local rival Yandex.
+18 to amend its contracts with smartphone manufacturers in order to comply with the ruling in the case that was launched by local rival Yandex (YNDX.MM).

 "Yandex is confident in every point of its position.
 We are ready for the appeal and welcome the most open trial," Yandex said in a statement.